Christina O. Spiesel

 Senior Research Scholar in Law

-Christina Spiesel is an artist, writer, and teacher with a background in technology.
-She was a participant on a commercial software development team and has been a pedagogue in digital environments for twenty years.FULL BIOGRAPHY
+Christina Spiesel is a Senior Research Scholar in Law at Yale Law School.
+An artist, writer, and teacher with a background in technology, she was a participant on a commercial software development team and has been a pedagogue in digital environments for twenty years.FULL BIOGRAPHY

 Yale Law School

 P.O.
 Box 208215

 M.A., University of Chicago, 1965